folio-org/stripes-components/lib/DateRangeWrapper/readme.md

 Primitive for setting up two Datepickers to assemble a date range structure.
 Dates outside of the range (before the start date or after the end date) are excluded.
 Makes use of render props and prop getters to allow for variable layouts of the components within.

 ## With Final-Form Fields
-While it can certainly be used with vanilla Datepickers, a common use-case of FOLIO forms will be final-form.
+Can be used with vanilla Datepickers as well as final-form.
+To support both use cases custom value getters are required.
-Used with Final-Form, we need to apply a custom value getter.
 Here's what that code looks like.
 ```
   import { DateRangeWrapper, Datepicker } from '@folio/stripes/components'